cloudinary-training/cld-cli-intro/README.md

 # Course Outline:

-The information in this repository's README follows along the structure of the Cloudinary Academy course, [Introduction to Cloudinary's CLI](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820) and even includes some examples for topics we don't cover in the course.
+The information in this repository's README follows along the structure of the Cloudinary Academy course, [Introduction to Cloudinary's CLI](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820) and even includes some examples for topics we do not cover in the Introduction to Cloudinary's CLI Course, such as Presets, Named Transformations, Backups, and Auto-Upload mapping.

 If you would like to take this 50 minute [course](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820), you can enroll for free at [training.cloudinary.com](https://training.cloudinary.com).

 The information below corresponds with the [slides](https://cloudinary-marketing-res.cloudinary.com/image/upload/v1704049241/Introduction-Cloudinary-CLI.pdf) used in [Introduction to Cloudinary's CLI](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820).

+Course Topics:
+1 - Introduction: 2:42
+2 - Environment Setup: 3:38
+3 - Helper Tools: 1:36
+4 - Uploading: 12:07
+5 - Cloudinary URLs: 2:31
+6 - Managing Assets: 11:50
+7 - Sync: 3:11
+8 - Transformations: 10:02
+9 - Further Support: 1:53

 ---